 High Risk Units - Annual Rate Submission

 Rates for all High Risk FOPPS are due on an annual basis, regardless of unit.
-You should prepare your rates according to the March 16, 2015 deadline.
+You should prepare your rates according to the March 31, 2016 deadline.
 The rules for High Risk ISAs also require you to convene a Rate Review Committee, information on which can be found below.
-FY16 Planning Parameters, including preliminary benefits rates submitted to DHHS on December 31, 2014, can be found HERE.
-Updated FY16 rate sheets can be found at the bottom of this page.
+FY17 Planning Parameters, including preliminary benefits rates submitted to DHHS on December 31, 2015, can be found HERE.

-File below contains all ISAs for which all rates are expected for FY16.
+File below contains all ISAs for which all rates are expected for FY17.

 If you have questions, please e-mail email@example.com.

 The term Fee-for-Service applies to any activity in which a campus department sells a good or service for a fee.
 The customers may be either external or internal to the University.
 Fees-for-Service are distinct from student fees in that they are typically directly charged upon delivery of the good or service and are ancillary to the University’s instructional mission.
 For more information on student fees, click here.

 Sales of goods and services to units within the university system.
 All entities with a speedtype (other than Fund 80) are internal units.
 This activity is collectively known as Interdepartmental Sales and Services, and units that engage in these sales are known as Internal Sales Activities (ISA).